 Suggestion 1: Picture Books

 Begin by reading aloud a picture book with an ocean setting, such as A House for Hermit Crab by Eric Carle, or The Twelve Days of Summer by Elizabeth Lee McDonald.
-(See the Resource List at the end of the lesson for other suggested titles.)
+(See the Resource tab for other suggested titles.)

 Ask students to listen for names of animals and plants they have never heard of before, and instruct them to raise their hands whenever a new animal or plant is mentioned.
 Then compile a list of new vocabulary words: